AdobeDocs/analytics.en/help/technotes/low-traffic.md

 Different capabilities treat [!UICONTROL Low-Traffic] values in different ways.

 * **Data Warehouse:** In most cases, there is no limit to the number of unique values in Data Warehouse reports.
 Its unique architecture allows the reporting of any number of unique values.
 However, [!UICONTROL Low-Traffic] values can still appear in some limited scenarios.
-Examples include list vars, list props, merchandising eVars, and marketing channel detail dimensions.
+Examples include list variables, list props, merchandising eVars, and marketing channel detail dimensions.
 * **Segmentation:** If the segment criteria includes a dimension with a high number of unique values, values captured under [!UICONTROL Low-Traffic] are not included.
 * **Classifications:** Classification reports are also subject to unique limits.
 If a classification's parent dimension item is included under [!UICONTROL Low-Traffic], the value is not classified.
   * [!UICONTROL Low-Traffic] values classified through the importer can be viewed in Data Warehouse. <!-- AN-115871 -->